Danielyuuuuu/Graphics-and-Interaction-COMP30019-Project-2/README.md

 ### Graphics pipeline

-The graphics pipeline used in this game will be Direct3D 11 and its process is the following: Firstly, the **vertex shader** handles the mesh data of objects (vertices).
+The graphics pipeline used in this game will be Direct3D 11 and runs in the following way: Firstly, the **vertex shader** handles the mesh data of objects (vertices).
 Then in the **rasterizer stage**, we performed _occlusion culling_ where any non visible objects that are currently can't be seen by the camera will not be rendered.
 After that, the **fragment shader** produces colour and lighting for the objects.
 The final projection undergoes transformations and then converted to the screen space.

+Additionally, we have two shaders that change the behaviours in some of the procedures in the rendering pipleline to produces the desired effect. <br>
+First one is the water shader thats make use of the **vertex shader** and **fragment shader** to produce a continuous "waterfall" effect by moving the material constantly.
+We also have a radial blur shader that adds a post-processing effect on the final texture.
+In that case, we are modifying the **fragment shader** to allow the effect takes place in the projection of the screen space.

+Both shaders will be explained in detail in the [later section](#shaders).

 ### Camera